 AI didn't just change what students can do.
 It changed what teaching is for.

-AI didn't just change what students can do.
-It changed what teaching is for.
-A complete guide for educators across 10 modules — from the new classroom reality, the philosophical foundation of what learning is actually for, the educator's new curriculum obligation, rethinking assessment, handling student AI use, guiding students to use AI well, AI as your teaching partner, subject-specific guidance, the institutional and ethical layer, and the future of teaching itself.
+A complete guide for educators across 10 modules — from the new classroom reality and the philosophical foundation of what learning is actually for, through the educator's new curriculum obligation, rethinking assessment, handling student AI use, guiding students to use AI well, AI as your teaching partner, subject-specific guidance, the institutional and ethical layer, and the future of teaching itself.
 Designed to give educators a structured playbook where almost none exists today.

 Honest orientation — what has actually changed and what hasn't.